Pioneer PR7820: Updates

 In 1980, Discovision Associates released a factory update (it could also be retrofitted to existing PR-7820s) that reduced disc search times to less than 3 seconds, and added the ability to jump up to 99 tracks during vertical blanking, giving essentially "instant" searches.
 An external computer interface box was also made available at the same time which contained additional memory that increased the total size of a disc-based computer program the PR-7820 could store and execute to 256k.

 Tracking

 The PR-7820 was the first LD player to use solid-state tangential tracking — instead of a tangential tracking mirror, the PR-7820 used an electronic CCD delay line to provide tangential tracking corrections, giving the player superb color quality.
 It wasn't until 1985/6 that the tangential mirror began to be replaced by electronic correction, first by Yamaha in their first consumer LD player, and eventually, by Pioneer themselves.

 Pricing

 MCA DiscoVision had no suggested retail price for the PR-7820.
 Depending on the number purchased, it varied from $3,500 to $2,200 per unit if more than 1000 were bought at once.
-Fully functional PR-7820s are not easily available on eBay and are nearly impossible to find in fully functional condition.
-Because they have a steel chassis, weight is a shipping problem.